feraranas/Taxonomy-Construction-via-CoRel/README.md

 Each line starts with a parent node (with the root node being ROOT), and then followed by a ``tab``.
 The children nodes of this parent is appended and separated by ``space``.
 Generated embedding file is stored under ``${dataset}``.

 ### Step 2 & 3: Relation Transferring
+A jupyter notebook version is available for this step.
+You can change the dataset and the topic_file name in ``main.ipynb``.
+As another option, you can use the following python programme to generate the results.
 ```
 cd ..
 python main.py --dataset ${dataset} --topic_file ${topic_file}.txt